Don’t you love it when two comfort foods knock into each other?

 Preheat the oven to 350°F.

 Bring a large pot of salted water to a boil and cook the elbow macaroni until it’s al dente, according to the package directions.
 This will typically take between 6 and 8 minutes.
+You can also make it in the electric pressure cooker.

 Before draining the pasta in a colander, reserve about 1/4 cup of the starchy cooking water to thin the cheese sauce and help it to coat the noodles.